OSMDevTest/OSM/docs/index.md

 # HELLO
 This is a roadmap for the implementation of the <b> Engagement Apps pipeline </b>, according to the Open Museum modular structure. <br>
 The design and tech documentaion here is intented to create a virtuos exchange of information for both humanists and computer science professionals.
 4 main points are taken into consideration: <br>
-- LIMITED YET COINCISE INFORMATION
+- LIMITED YET COINCISE INFORMATION <br>
-- PARTICIPATION AND INVOLVEMENT OF BOTH SIDES (HUMANISTIC AND TECHNOLOGY)
+- PARTICIPATION AND INVOLVEMENT OF BOTH SIDES (HUMANISTIC AND TECHNOLOGY) <br>
-- DISCOURSE AS A MEDIUM FOR INTERVENTION
+- DISCOURSE AS A MEDIUM FOR INTERVENTION <br>
-- PRAGMATIC EXPERIMENTATION
+- PRAGMATIC EXPERIMENTATION <br>